sapostoluk/discord-emoji-log-bot/README.md

 [![Discord](https://discordapp.com/api/guilds/258167954913361930/embed.png)](https://discord.gg/WjEFnzC) [![Twitter Follow](https://img.shields.io/twitter/follow/peterthehan.svg?style=social)](https://twitter.com/peterthehan)

 A Discord bot that logs user emoji usage.
+Updated to work with v13 of peterthehan's created-discord-bot.

 > Be aware that while the Google Sheets API has a free tier, it has limits in place.
 You can read more about the API limits [here](https://developers.google.com/sheets/api/limits) and the document limits [here](https://support.google.com/drive/answer/37603).